 — Can you trade with other indie publishers (writers) for proofing, with you working on reading their books while they read yours?

-— Or just not do it?
-And if you want a copyeditor, can you afford the up front fees.
+— If you hire a copyeditor, can you afford the up front fees?

 Early Business Chores